JesusdelCas99/LLM-Powered-GitHub-README-Generator/README.md

 ### Setup

-1. **Install Ollama**

-    Visit the official [Ollama website](https://ollama.com/download) and follow the instructions to download and install Ollama for your operating system.
+1. **Install Ollama**: Visit the official [Ollama website](https://ollama.com/download) and follow the instructions to download and install Ollama for your operating system.
 After installing Ollama, use the following command to download the model of your choice:

      ```
      ollama pull <model>